zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Stop Audio Mixing (stopAudioMixing)
+#### Stops Audio Mixing (stopAudioMixing)

 ```
 - (int)stopAudioMixing;
 ```

 This method stops audio mixing.
-Call this API when you are in a channel.
+Call this method when you are in a channel.

 <table>
 <colgroup>